Best Anti Fog for Your Dive or Snorkel Mask

 Find the best solution to keep your mask from fogging up

 The most common remedy for a foggy mask is spit.
-There are also many other commercial as well as home remedies available in case you don’t want to spit into your mask.
+There are also many other commercial solutions as well as home remedies available in case you don’t want to spit into your scuba mask.

 Why does a mask fog up?

-The more humid the air that is trapped inside the mask, the higher the chances that you experience it fogging up.
+The more humid the air that gets trapped inside the face mask, the higher the chances that you experience mask fogging.
 Other factors are the water temperature and certainly the cleanness of your lens.

 Condensation happens on a microscopic level.
-It is dependent on the surface tension of the lens I addition to the two factors mentioned above.
-Defogger solutions as well as spit reduce that surface tension which in turn reduces the chances of fogging in your mask.
+It is dependent on the surface tension of the lens in addition to the two factors mentioned above.
+Mask defogger solutions, as well as spit, reduce that surface tension, which in turn reduces the chances of fogging in your mask.

-No matter which of the solutions you use to keep your mask from fogging up, make sure that the lens is clean and that your fingers are dry and clean.
+No matter which of the solutions you use to keep your mask from fogging up, you have to make sure that the lens is clean and that your fingers are dry and clean.
 Dirt in the mask only helps the fogging.

 Brand New Dive or Snorkel Mask

-It’s important for that reason to get rid of any trace of the silicone before diving or snorkeling.
+For that reason, it’s essential to get rid of any trace of the silicone before diving or snorkeling.
 There are a few ways that you can use to remove the layer.

-Distribute a good amount of non-bleaching toothpaste with your finger all over the glass.
+Distribute a reasonable sized amount of non-bleaching toothpaste with your finger all over the glass.
 Leave it on overnight.
 Then wipe it off with a soft cloth or wash it off.

 Used Scuba and Snorkeling Masks

-Once a scuba mask has been used for a few dives you need to think of different solutions to keep it from fogging up.
+Once you used the scuba mask for a few dives, you need to think of different solutions to keep it from fogging up.

 A word of caution.
 Do not dump the baby shampoo and water solution onto the deck after you rinse out your mask.
 It might make the deck slippery as the shampoo is like soap!

 The cheapest solution of all.
-Simply spit into the dry mask and rub the spit all over the lens.
-Then briefly rinse the mask out with fresh or salt water.
-Some divers don’t like this solution as it simply grosses them out.
+Spit into the dry mask and rub the spit all over the lens.
+Then briefly rinse the mask out with fresh or saltwater.
+Some divers don’t like this solution as it merely grosses them out.

 A downside is also that the spit anti-fog doesn’t last very long.
 You’ll have to redo the same procedure before every dive.